TaylorDarneille/SEIRFX818/16-react/react-state/lifting-state.md

 }
 ```
 Now lets make two components to display buttons to toggle Which Player to display.
-Just like the PlayerDetails components, int he src/components folder lets make a new file named `PlayerContent.js`
+Just like the PlayerDetails components, in the src/components folder lets make a new file named `PlayerContent.js`
 in this file lets define a functional component which takes props ( an id and a playerName ).
 This component will contain a button which displays the playerName. and a onclick handler which for now will alert which player we clicked.
 It should look like this.
 ```